 Sometimes buying natural or organic products can be pricey.
 Don't worry.
 Natural cat litters are less expensive than clay or clumping brands.
 This means you can decrease your carbon footprint while saving a little money.

-Some even go the extra mile and compost their natural cat litters rather than disposing of them in the trash.
+Some even go the extra mile and compost their natural cat litter rather than disposing of them in the trash.
 This can be done using compost bins or hot compost methods.
 Then, use this compost to fertilize ornamental plants in your garden.

 Learn more on our blog post, "Kitty Litter That You Can Actually Compost [3 Types Revealed]."